Why do I get so drunk?

 You haven’t eaten food

 Alcohol is absorbed into the bloodstream via the stomach.
 So if you haven’t eaten, the drink could go straight to your head.
+Our advice?
 If you know you’re going to be drinking, eat a decent meal first to help slow down the absorption rate.

 You’re in a bad mood

 Alcohol is a depressant drug, so if you’re down when you’re drinking then chances are you’ll wind up feeling worse.
+It can lead you to feel really low and do / say things you wouldn’t normally.
+If you want to find out more about depression and alcohol, you can click you can click here.

 Who you’re with